-There are many subcategories within serif and sans serif fonts as well as a few more types we will talk about in the next paragraph.
+There are many subcategories within serif and sans serif fonts and a few more types, which we will discuss below.

 There are four main types of fonts that you will encounter often and most fonts are just variations of one of these four types.

-Let’s learn more about them and mention some of the most famous variations on these 4 main types.
+Let’s learn more about them and mention some of the most famous variations of these 4 main types:

 - Serif fonts